Supersymmetric Quantum Mechanics, multiphoton algebras and coherent states: Particular cases

-The uncertainty relations for the quadratures arising in eqs.~\eqref{E-35} and \eqref{E-38}, associated to the ``even" and ``odd" CS of the harmonic oscillator potential given in eq.~\eqref{E-53} are shown in figure \ref{F-3}.
-In figure \ref{F-4} it is plotted the uncertainty relations shown in eqs.~\eqref{E-44} and \eqref{E-47} for the CS given in eq.~\eqref{E-54} associated to the first-order SUSY partner potentials of the harmonic oscillator with factorization energy $\epsilon = -1/2$.
+The uncertainty relations for the quadratures arising in Eqs.~\eqref{E-35} and \eqref{E-38}, associated to the ``even" and ``odd" CS of the harmonic oscillator potential given in Eq.~\eqref{E-53}, are shown in Fig. \ref{F-3}.
+In Fig. \ref{F-4} it is plotted the uncertainty relations of Eqs.~\eqref{E-44} and \eqref{E-47} for the CS given in Eq.~\eqref{E-54} associated to the first-order SUSY partner potentials of the harmonic oscillator with factorization energy $\epsilon_{1} = -1/2$.